 for recovery is stored in the replica's applier metadata

 repository.
-From MySQL 8.0, this repository is created by default
+This repository is created by default as an

 InnoDB table named